 Token Evil Teammate: Erik is part of Charles' team primarily because he has a personal grudge against Shaw, and views the youngsters' mutant powers as useful tools to topple the Big Bad.

 Token Motivational Nemesis: Magneto did away with his Not So Different nemesis Sebastian Shaw in this movie, but never mentioned him in the Twenty Minutes into the Future trilogy that preceded it.
 We're talking about the man who killed Magneto's mother and whose role Magneto assumed after killing him.
 Of course, the writers of the trilogy couldn't have predicted the future (in fact, Shaw doesn't look very dead, or old enough to have been an adult in The Forties, in his television appearance in X2.)
-And it doesn't matter, as Days of Future Past removes the trilogy from existence.
+It doesn't matter in any case, as Days of Future Past removes the trilogy from existence.

-Took a Level in Badass: The mutant teens after their training.
+Took a Level in Badass: The mutant teens are substantial more competent after their training montage.
 Plus several levels for Hank after he injects himself with his serum.

 The Tooth Hurts: Erik Lehnsherr uses his powers of magnetism to forcibly extract a Nazi sympathist Swiss banker's metal fillings as an interrogation method.

 Tragic Bromance: A variation of this happens; Erik Lehnsherr and Charles Xavier form a close friendship, but ultimately part because of a major difference in ideals.
-Notably, neither is killed, although Professor X does sustain a permanent injury that leads to Magneto cradling his cripple.
+Neither is killed, although Professor X does sustain a permanent injury that leads to Magneto cradling his cripple.

 Trailers Always Lie: The TV spots imply Charles's pointing a gun at Erik as a threat; it's from a scene where they're training together.

 Trailers Always Spoil: Sort of.
-The trailers did show virtually every single scene from the climax—but edited them so as not to show exactly what was happening.
+The trailers showed virtually every single scene from the climax—but edited them so as not to show exactly what was happening.

-Training Montage: When Xavier trains the mutant youngsters to properly use their powers.
+Training Montage: Xavier trains the mutant youngsters to properly use their powers at his mansion.

 Tranquil Fury: Erik's powers are manifested through anger, until Charles helps by telling him "true focus lies somewhere between rage and serenity."